sjednac/scalatra-mongodb-seed/README.md

     $ docker run -p 27017:27017 -i mongo:latest

-Or if you want to attach a volume from the host machine (for persistence) run:
+Or if you want to attach a volume from the host machine (for persistence), run:

     $ docker run -v <local-path>:/data/db -p 27017:27017 -i mongo:latest

-where `<local-path>` is a folder on the host machine that will be linked to the `/data/db` folder in the mongo Docker container. *Note: when using `boot2docker`, this directory is referring to the spawned virtual machine, not your development box.*
+where `<local-path>` is a folder on the host machine that will be linked to the `/data/db` folder in the `mongo` container. *Note: when using `boot2docker`, this directory is referring to the spawned virtual machine, not your development box.*

-Then you need the IP address of the mongo container.
-To do this, type `docker ps` and note the ID of the running container, then type (replace `$CID` with the mongo container ID):
+You'll need the IP address of the `mongo` container for the application setup in the next step.
+To find it out, run `docker ps` and note the ID of the running container.

+You should be able to retrieve the IP by executing (replace `$CID` with the mongo container ID):

     $ docker inspect $CID | grep IPAddress | cut -d '"' -f 4

 #### Launching application

-Now that you have the mongo container IP address it is turn to run our *dockerized* application.
+Now that you have the `mongo` container IP address it is turn to run our *dockerized* application.
 A minimal setup will require a `MONGO_HOST` variable to be passed to the container:

     $ docker run -e MONGO_HOST=<mongo-container-ip> -p 8080:8080 com.mintbeans/scalatra-mongodb-seed:v0.1-SNAPSHOT